Czech Gothic architecture

 Czech Gothic architecture refers to the architectural period primarily of the Late Middle Ages in the area of the present-day Czech Republic (former Crown of Bohemia, primarily consisting of the Kingdom of Bohemia and Margraviate of Moravia).

-The Gothic style first appeared in the Czech lands in the first half of the 13th century and was usual there until the early 16th century.
+The Gothic style first appeared in the Czech lands in the first half of the 13th century and was common there until the early 16th century.
 The phases of the development of the Gothic architecture in the Czech lands are often named after the Bohemian ruling dynasty of the corresponding time: